Cengkaruk/qiscus-sdk-web/README.md

 might have familiar with the flow, how to start conversation, and do things, like sharing image inside chat room.
 If you want to create chat app, for customer service, for instance, Qiscus Chat SDK enable you to establish chat UI and functionalities easily.
-But before dive into it, there are essential basic knowledges you need to know about chat app.
+But before diving into it, there are essential basic knowledges you need to know about chat app.

 ### 3 Basic Flow of Chat App